 The Rule of 72 by Interest Rate

 It’s Just an Estimate

-Depending on changes in the rate of return over time, what you’re invested in, how you invest it, how interest is applied, and possible tax implications, the actual amount of time needed to double your money will vary.
+Keep in mind that this is just a quick estimate.
+The actual amount of time needed to double your money will vary depending on changes in the rate of return over time, what you’re invested in, how you invest it, how interest is applied, and possible tax implications.